 Take the tram up Grouse Mountain in North Vancouver.
 At the top you can ski, snowboard and enjoy a fantastic and highly scenic snowshoeing experience.
 Cypress Mountain and Mount Seymour are also excellent choices.

 For cross-country skiing I love the trails at the Cypress Mountain Hollyburn Nordic Area.
-Don’t miss their snowshoe tours with a chocolate fondue finish.

 Head north to Mackenzie and ski Powder King Mountain Resort – famous for its deep powder snow.